 Introduced in 2016, the history of the Panerai Luminor Due is short-lived.
 But, its design is deeply rooted in its iconic predecessor, the Luminor, and oozes with the same essence of mechanical ingenuity that has propelled the Italian watch brand forward for decades.
-View additional models by visiting our used Panerai watches for sale page.
+View additional models by visiting our used Panerai watches page.

 Panerai has been around since the 1860's but only achieved household recognition and world-wide fame after releasing their impressive watches and complications to the public, not just the Italian Navy.
 Panerai's now iconic Luminor helped ushered in this fame in the early 1990's, and the introduction of the Luminor Due in 2016 only heightened 'Paneraimania' thanks to its sheer wearability, elegance and unisex appeal.